 The Parent to Parent Family Support Network - High Country provides support, education, and caring connections to families who have children with diverse physical, emotional, intellectual, or health needs; a child born prematurely; or are grieving the death of a child.
 The annual Spooky Duke 5K/10K race helps raise money to support families.

-Lucy Brock Child Development Lab Program
+Lucy Brock Child Development Lab

-The Lucy Brock Child Development Lab Program serves as a model and professional preparation site for individuals working with young children.
+The Lucy Brock Child Development Lab serves as a model and professional preparation site for individuals working with young children.
 Lucy Brock provides access to high-quality care for young children and their families and serves as a model program that reflects current recommended best practices, as well as a site for developing new and innovative practices.

 Scholars with Diverse Abilities Program